vinodkumarhs1962/skinspire_V2/Project_docs/encryption/05_key_rotation.md

 ## Introduction

-Key rotation represents a critical security practice in the SkinSpire encryption system.
+Key rotation represents a critical security practice in the Skinspire encryption system.
 This document explains the implementation, management, and testing of the key rotation process.
 The system ensures continuous data protection while maintaining data accessibility during and after rotation events.

 ## Key Rotation Architecture